NovelaNeuro/ndx-franklab-novela/README.md

-# ndx-fllab-novela Extension for NWB
+# ndx-fl-novela Extension for NWB

 # About
-ndx-fllab-novela is a python package containing NWB custom extensions.
+ndx-fl-novela is a python package containing NWB custom extensions.

 # Extensions